Please Save the Date May 21, for FIESTA en la Viña 2022!

 Want to host a virtual table?

 Each year, our community comes together for FIESTA, an event supporting LCSNW’s Immigration Counseling and Advocacy Program (ICAP).
-In the current climate of fear and misinformation, providing a safe harbor and accurate information for immigrant families is more important than ever.
+Please save the date of May 21, 2022 for the next FIESTA!

 We‘re thrilled to announce that our yearly tradition of gathering to support immigrant families at FIESTA en la Viña will continue.
-This year, we’ll be coming together again virtually on Saturday, May 8th, 2021.
+This year, we’ll be coming together again in a on Saturday, May 21, 2022.
 We look forward to celebrating with you!
-You will be able to register and preview silent and live auction items soon!

 WE WANT TO THANK OUR GENEROUS 2021 SPONSORS.